arjun10792/arjun10792.github.io/README.md

 <br>
 <br>

-### BABY MITM FRAMEWORK
+### A new efficient approach to store and rate data in cloud server

+> A new method was designed and implemented for storing text based documents on cloud (DaaS).
+Also a new way was implemented to rate text based documents.
+The implementation was done for Microsoft office based files.
+C# was the programming language used, while the tool used was Visual Basic.
-> A Security Exploitation framework which aims to pentesting either a whole network or connected PCs With the help of [Men In The Midddle Attack](https://github.com/dblackmorris/baby.git)
+[comment]: <A Security Exploitation framework which aims to pentesting either a whole network or connected PCs With the help of [Men In The Midddle Attack](https://github.com/dblackmorris/baby.git)>

 <br>
 <br>